jsgarvin/admit_one/README.md

 AdmitOne
 ========

-A Ruby lock file manager that is immune to race conditions.
+A Ruby lock file manager that is highly resistant, if not outright immune, to race conditions.

 Usage
 -----